Properties of Hagen-Poiseuille flow in channel networks: Results

 \subsection{Validation of Murray's law}

-The generalised Murray's law \eqref{eq:generalised_murray} is a direct consequence of the set of equations used to determine the steady state of the adaptive H-P flow, but it is unknown whether or not it is verified during out-of-equilibrium states.
+The generalised Murray's law \eqref{eq:generalised_murray} is a direct consequence of the set of equations used to determine the steady state of the adaptive H-P flow.
+However, whether it is verified during out-of-equilibrium states remains uncertain.

-To verify the transient behaviour of the H-P flow, the source and sink setup of figure~\ref{fig:length_distribution_more} were used, with initial conductivities $D_{ij}(t=0) = 1$, for every pair $(i,j)\in E$.
-We have chosen two branching points of the steady state, and we have analysed the temporal evolution of the quantity
+To verify the transient behaviour of the H-P flow, the source and sink setup shown in figure~\ref{fig:length_distribution_more} was employed, with initial conductivities $D_{ij}(t=0) = 1$ for every pair $(i,j)\in E$.
+We selected two branching points of the steady state and analysed the temporal evolution of the quantity